List of Kentucky supplemental roads and rural secondary highways (600–699): Kentucky Route 640

 Kentucky Route 640 is a 16.723 mi rural secondary highway in western Metcalfe County.
 The highway begins at KY 90 (Summer Shade Road) at Summer Shade.
 KY 640 heads north along Randolph Summer Shade Road.
 The highway curves west and crossing Falling Timber Creek and meets the eastern end of KY 1330 (Kino Road) very close to the Metcalfe–Barren county line.
 KY 640 continues northeast to Randolph, where the route turns north at the north terminus of KY 2387 (Randolph Goodluck Road) and meets the west end of KY 861 (Randolph Road).
 KY 640 follows Wisdom Road north to its intersection with KY 3234 (Old Glasgow Road) just south of the route's underpass of the Cumberland Parkway.
 The highway continues as Wisdom Knob Lick Road through an intersection with US 68 (Glasgow Road) at Wisdom to its northern terminus at KY 70 (Sulphur Well Knob Lick Road) west of Knob Lick.

 Major intersections

+Kentucky Route 642

+Kentucky Route 642 was a state Highway in Garrard County.
+It ran from KY 39 southeast of Lancaster southwest via Golberts Creek Road and Goshen Road to US 150 in Stanford.
+The section south of the Lincoln/Garrard County Line was given to Lincoln County by August 15, 1980; the remainder was given to Garrard County on August 4, 1997.